DataDog/datadog-lambda-go/README.md

 ### DD_MERGE_XRAY_TRACES

-Set to `true` to merge the X-Ray trace and the Datadog trace, when using both X-Ray and Datadog tracing.
+If you are using both X-Ray and Datadog tracing, set this to `true` to merge the X-Ray and Datadog traces.
 Defaults to `false`.

 ## Opening Issues